alepekhin/spring-boot-boilerplate/README.md

 Project contains swagger, spring security, healthcheck endpoint,
 jUpiter for tests and jacoco plugin for test coverage.

+## Prerequsites

+To build and test the project
+you need java 8 and maven 3 installed on your local machine

 ## How to run

 - After cloning the project execute in command line